TheoViel/kaggle_sartorius/README.md

   - mmdet v2.17
   - mmcv-full>=1.3.14, <1.4.0
   - Bunch of stuff that doesn't really matter as much
+  - I use a custom version of the `fcn_mask_head.py` script : replace the one in  `mmdet/mmdet/models/roi_heads/mask_heads` with the one provided here.

 - Download the data :
   - Put the competition data from [Kaggle](https://www.kaggle.com/c/sartorius-cell-instance-segmentation/data) in the `input` folder
   - Put [Heng's corrected masks](https://www.kaggle.com/hengck23/clean-astro-mask) in the `input/hck_fix` folder.
   - We also provide our trained model weights on Kaggle : [1](www.kaggle.com/theoviel/sartorius-cps-ens11), [1](www.kaggle.com/theoviel/sartorius-cps-ens10), [1](www.kaggle.com/theoviel/sartorius-cps-last)

-- Prepare the data using `notebooks/Preparation.ipynb`:
+- Prepare the data using `notebooks/Preparation.ipynb`.
+This should be quite fast to run but the multiprocessing may cause issues so you may want to get rid of it.

-### Train models [TODO]
+### Train models

 - Pretrain models using `notebooks/Livecell.ipynb`
+  - The first part of the notebook prepares the training csv, and only needs to be run once.
+Uncomment the line `# annotations = []  # do not recompute` to skip the preparation.

-For finetuning on the competition training data, you can either use `notebooks/Training.ipynb` or the scripts in `scripts/`.
+- For finetuning on the competition training data, you can either use `notebooks/Training.ipynb` or the scripts in `scripts/` which call the `main_training.py` script.
+  - You can change main parameters by updating the `Config` class, the parameter naming should be straight-forward.
+  - A bunch of training configs are provided with the weights above if you need inspiration for training models.

 ### Validate models [TODO]